Westfield World Trade Center: Original mall (1975–2001)

-The mall included eateries as well as approximately 80 stores, including Borders, Banana Republic, Coach, The Children's Place, Tourneau, J. Crew, Cole Haan, Sephora, Duane Reade, Gap, Johnston & Murphy, Sam Goody, Victoria's Secret and the Warner Bros.
+The mall included eateries as well as approximately 80 stores, including Borders, Banana Republic, Coach, The Children's Place, Tourneau, J.Crew, Cole Haan, Sephora, Duane Reade, Gap, Johnston & Murphy, Sam Goody, Victoria's Secret and the Warner Bros.
 Studio Store.
 Thousands of people traveled through the mall daily.

 On April 26, 2001, the Port Authority of New York & New Jersey agreed to lease the mall to the Westfield Group on a 99-year agreement.
 On July 24, 2001, the deal was accepted.
 After the purchase, Westfield was planning a massive renovation and expansion of the mall, and was going to rename it Westfield Shoppingtown World Trade Center in 2002.
+A McDonald's was also planned to open at the mall.